clemsos/writings/_quora/2018-08-22-What-region-has-the-most-opportunities-for-software-engineers-besides-Silicon-Valley.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What region has the most opportunities for software engineers besides Silicon Valley? - Quora
+    What region has the most opportunities for software engineers besides Silicon Valley? - Quora
 ---